Want more speed from big muscles?

 Have you ever wondered why regular flippers strain your calf muscles?
 It is because they make you use your calf muscles to kick from your knees, not from your hips.
 They make you bend your knees too much – you can feel it.
 They also make you use your calf muscles to point your feet to hold the flippers straight.
 This strains your calf muscles even more.
 This all tells you that flipper biomechanics is wrong for natural swimming.
 That’s why coaches and swimmers often don’t use flippers at all.
 They don’t want to train the wrong muscles, corrupt their natural kick action and ruin their stroke timing.

 Would you like to improve and strengthen your technique for freestyle, backstroke or butterfly?
-Perhaps you need hip power fins to exercise the large muscle groups in your thighs, buttocks, stomach and torso?
+Perhaps you need hip powered swim fins to exercise the large muscle groups in your thighs, buttocks, stomach and torso?
 Maybe you just want to enjoy the feeling of proper hip powered swimming?
 Read on to learn more.
 Or contact me.
-I’d love to discuss how shinfin™ leg fins will help you.
+I’d love to discuss how shinfin™ swim fins will help you.

 They guide you into a streamlined kick from your hips.
 Your knees are straighter, with only a little knee-bend.
 This keeps your thighs more horizontal and streamlined in the water.
 This is how good swimmers get more kick power for freestyle, backstroke and butterfly.
 [Regular flippers make you kick more from your knees (not your hip) with too much knee bend, downward sloping thighs and hence more drag.]